 Use Consistent Navigation

-This may not be an issue in most courses especially if you use standard navigation elements.
+This may not be an issue in most courses, especially if you use standard navigation elements.
 That’s the best way to stick to accessible design because it’s typically built into the player.
 Storyline has many tools to make its players accessible.
-You risk losing that by customizing things too much so always stick to consistent and built-in navigation.
+You risk losing that by customizing things too much, so always stick to consistent and built-in navigation.

-Getting too creative is a great way to make your course not work or too obscure to where people aren’t used to it and can’t figure it out.
+Getting too creative is a great way to make your course not work or be too obscure to where people aren’t used to it and can’t figure it out.

 Clearly Label Forms